 If you’re really trying to grow a sculpted booty, now is not the time to try a strict diet.
 Your muscles need fuel to grow, so eat plenty of nutrient-rich whole foods and protein.

 I’m not talking about going on some big bulk, most women aren’t interested in that!
 But if you are eating in a calorie deficit, it’s going to be hard to get an Instagram-worthy behind!

-As a note for those of you stuck in a chair all day, your glute muscles do essentially “turn off” due to lack of use.
+As a note for those of you stuck in a chair all day, your glute muscles do essentially “turn off” due to lack of use, that’s why you should do the 30 day squat challenge.
 If you’re not feeling your butt working in these exercises, you may need to do some additional glute activation.
 Add in some additional glute bridges and clamshells on your days off.
 Or spend some time in the bottom position of a squat – the way a toddler sits!
 Put in some time with our butt workouts for women, nourish those working muscles and you’ll be ready to pop that booty for your next gym selfie.